 The cost-of-living crisis is a real threat to the financial sustainability of households and the long term prosperity of Broxtowe.
 It’s important that the local community improves its financial resilience to economic shocks like the current cost-of-living crisis.

-We also know from our clients’ experiences that financial difficulties can put a strain on mental wellbeing.
+We know from our clients’ experiences that financial difficulties can put a strain on mental wellbeing.
 This in itself can prevent people from taking the next step towards financial resilience.
 If you are struggling with the stress of money worries help is at hand from Nottinghamshire Mind.

 It’s important to ensure you maximise your income.
 This might be through claiming all the benefits and grants you are entitled to, accessing support schemes and looking to increase your household’s earning potential.
 When helping our clients we usually find that a combination of work and benefits is essential to balance the household books.
-Here’s a few links to support.

 Spending & Debt

-If you are struggling to pay your bills the first rule is to get help.
-The sooner we can help you the less complicated it will be to sort things out but whatever stage of financial crisis you are at it is never too late and you should not feel that you are the only person in this situation.
-Nationally Citizens Advice helped 280,000 people with their debts in 2021.
+If you are struggling to pay your bills the first rule is to get help early.
+The sooner we can assist you the less complicated it will be to sort things out.
+You don’t have to be in debt to get help from us with balancing your finances.